dasch-swiss/dsp-tools/README.md

 - pylint can be installed as extension (`ms-python.pylint`), and be configured in the settings (cmd+,).
 - isort can be installed as extension (`ms-python.isort`), and be configured in the settings (cmd+,).
-- mypy can be configured in the settings (cmd+,)
+- mypy can be configured in the settings (cmd+,).
-- markdownlint can be installed as extension (`davidanson.vscode-markdownlint`), and be configured in the settings (cmd+,)
+- markdownlint can be installed as extension (`davidanson.vscode-markdownlint`), and be configured in the settings (cmd+,).

+If configured correctly, you will see style violations in the "Problems" tab.

 ### PyCharm